THE BIRTH OF VISION – In the shadow of my father’s glory Surreal painting herons flight

 Australian Aboriginal art symbolism

-I gleaned this information from many sources.
+I gathered this knowledge from various sources.

 Indigenous art inspirations